webflow/codeflow/README.md

 ### Creating Interview Patterns

 Interview patterns are modular challenges that can be loaded dynamically.
-See `src/interviews/README.md` for pattern documentation.
+See [src/interviews/README.md](./src/interviews/README.md) for detailed pattern creation guidelines.

 ### Contributing